LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 Using Your Own Data
 ===================

-This section explains how to record IR videos of your own PV plant with your own camera and drone hardware in a way that is compatible with PV Drone Inspect
+This section explains how to record IR videos of your own PV plant with your own camera and drone hardware in a way that is compatible with PV Hawk.

 .. _hardware_setup:

 Hardware setup
 --------------

-For the development and testing of PV Drone Inspect we used a DJI Matrice 210 drone with the `DJI Zenmuse XT2 <https://www.dji.com/de/zenmuse-xt2>`_ thermal/visual camera (variant with 13 mm focal length).
-However, PV Drone Inspect should work with any other drone and camera as long as some basic requirements are fullfilled.
+For the development and testing of PV Hawk we used a DJI Matrice 210 drone with the `DJI Zenmuse XT2 <https://www.dji.com/de/zenmuse-xt2>`_ thermal/visual camera (variant with 13 mm focal length).
+However, PV Hawk should work with any other drone and camera as long as some basic requirements are fullfilled.

 .. _drone_requirements:

 Drone requirements
 ^^^^^^^^^^^^^^^^^^

 Our drone records its GPS longitude and latitude in WGS 84 coordinates at a rate of 1 Hz.
-PV Drone Inspect performs internally a piecewise linear interpolation of the GPS trajectory to match the GPS measurement rate to the higher video frame rate.
+PV Hawk performs internally a piecewise linear interpolation of the GPS trajectory to match the GPS measurement rate to the higher video frame rate.
 A higher measurement rate than 1 Hz is still desirable.
 Further, we ignore the altitude measurement of our drone as it is based on the barometer alone and not accurate enough.
-PV Drone Inspect can handle this missing altitude.
+PV Hawk can handle this missing altitude.
 However, results will be more accurate and stable when an accurate altitude measurement is provided.
 Thus, we recommend using Real-time kinematic (RTK) GPS, which provdies centermeter-accurate longitude, latitude and altitude measurements.

 Camera requirements
 ^^^^^^^^^^^^^^^^^^^